How Many Days to Spend in Tibet

 - Tibet Travel Permits and Regulations: There are some strict rules and regulations for foreign travelers visiting Tibet, unlike the other parts of China.
 To travel to Tibet, the overseas travelers are required to hold a valid Chinese visa, as well as the special Tibet permit including the Tibet Tourism Bureau Permit (TTB), Alien Travel Permit (ATP/PSB) and Military Permit to visit a different area of Tibet.
 WindhorseTour will help you to obtain all required Tibet permits by using your passport page and China visa page copies about 20-30 days in advance.

 - Acclimatization and Altitude Sickness: With an average altitude of over 4,000 meters, we encourage all travelers to check with the doctors, to confirm their physical condition is okay for the high altitude areas prior to departure for Tibet.
-It's common for everyone to have some symptoms of high altitude.
-For more details, please read the high altitude sickness page.
+It’s common for everyone to have some symptoms of high altitude.
+For more details, please read how to avoid high-altitude sickness in Tibet.

 - Tibet is comfortable and cool in summer, but with a big temperature difference between morning and evening.
 The temperature during the daytime under sunshine is around 25℃, and it drops to 10℃ at night.
 Tibet is relatively cold in spring, autumn, and winter.
 Fleece jackets, thick thermal underwear, and thick down jackets are necessary, as well as hats, scarves, and gloves.
 In some areas with extremely high altitudes, such as Namtso, Mount Everest Base Camp, and the Ngari area, outdoor jackets or down jackets are required even in summer.